Weingut Dönnhoff (28 hectares)

 The Dönnhoff family first came to the Nahe region over 200 years ago, and after establishing a modest farm slowly evolved into a full-fledged wine estate.
-Helmut Dönnhoff has been making the wine since 1971, and now his son Cornelius works alongside in the winery and in their 25 hectares of Erste Lage, or grand cru vineyards.
+Helmut Dönnhoff has been making the wine since 1966, and now his son Cornelius is the 4th generation to run this historic winery and their 25 hectares of Erste Lage, or grand cru vineyards.
 Their holdings represent some of the best in the Nahe and all of Germany.
 Oberhäuser Leistenberg, the oldest vineyard held by the family, has slate soils and produces fruity wines with elegant acidity.
 The Schlossböckelheimer Felsenberg is a very old site with porphyry soil.
 Niederhäuser Hermannshöhle, perhaps the most famous of all the Nahe vineyards, is a slate vineyard with many conglomerates of volcanic rocks, mostly porphyry and melaphyr.
 The Oberhäuser Brücke, the smallest vineyard in the Nahe, is a tiny parcel saddled on the Nahe River that Dönnhoff owns in entirety.
 The Brücke has grey slate covered by loess-clay and the vines ripen even later here than in the Hermannshöhle due to large diurnal temperature swings along the river.
 The Norheimer Dellchen is a steep terraced vineyard in a rocky hollow with porphyry and slate soil.
 Norheimer Kirscheck sits on a steep south slope of slate soil and produces delicately fruity wines with spice and race.
-The Kreuznacher Krötenpfuhl vineyard has perfect drainage due its topsoil of pebbles over loam soil; characteristic are wines with a mineralic elegance.
-Due to the water table that flows beneath the vineyard’s soil the Krötenpfhul has always been farmed organically, even before it was held by Dönnhoff.
+The Kreuznacher Krötenpfuhl vineyard has perfect drainage due to its topsoil of pebbles over loam soil; characteristics are wines with a mineral elegance.
+Due to the water table that flows beneath the vineyard’s soil, the Krötenpfhul has always been farmed organically, even before it was held by Dönnhoff.

 View Producer Site